PerMalmberg/du-yfs/README.md

 * EM Stop button
 * Overload warning based on setting.
 * Changing route in transit, lock dir to new waypoint during return-to-path (if same route?)
+* When returning to beginning of route, lock direction to that of next WP

 * More natural manual control
 * Fix overshoot when turning